eflisback/CommentGPT-for-VS-Code/README.md

 <!--    ![Comment Selection with GPT](images/comment-selection.gif)
  -->

-### Easy Setup

-To use CommentGPT, all you need is an API key from OpenAI.
-Simply sign up for an OpenAI account, obtain your API key, and configure it within the extension's settings.
-Detailed instructions for obtaining and configuring your API key can be found in the "Getting Started" section below.

-## Requirements

-Before you get started with CommentGPT, ensure you have the following requirements in place:

-1. **Visual Studio Code**: CommentGPT is an extension for Visual Studio Code, so make sure you have the editor installed on your system.

-2. **OpenAI API Key**: You will need an API key from OpenAI to use this extension.
-If you don't have one, follow the steps below to obtain your API key.

 ## Getting Started

+To get started with CommentGPT, follow these simple steps:

 1. **Install CommentGPT Extension**: If you haven't already, install the CommentGPT extension from the Visual Studio Code Marketplace.

-2. **Obtain an OpenAI API Key**:

-   - Visit the OpenAI website at [https://openai.com](https://openai.com).
-   - Sign up for an account or log in if you already have one.
-   - Navigate to your account settings and find your API key.
-   - Copy your API key.

-3. **Configure CommentGPT with your API Key**:

-   - In Visual Studio Code, go to "File" > "Preferences" > "Settings" or use the shortcut `Ctrl + ,`.
-   - Search for "CommentGPT" in the settings search bar.
-   - Find the "Commentgpt: Api Key" setting and paste your OpenAI API key there.

-4. **Save your Settings**: Make sure to save your settings by clicking the "Save" button in the top right corner of the settings window.
+2. **Obtain an OpenAI API Key**: To use CommentGPT, you will need an API key from OpenAI.
+If you don't have one, you can [get started with OpenAI's API here](https://openai.com/blog/openai-api).
+You do not need to enter the API key into the extension settings beforehand.

+3. **Run a Comment Command**: Open a code file in Visual Studio Code, select a portion of code or the entire file, and use either the "Comment File with GPT" or "Comment Selection with GPT" command from the command palette.

+4. **Enter Your OpenAI API Key**: If you haven't already entered your OpenAI API key in a previous session, CommentGPT will prompt you to input your API key.
+Simply follow the on-screen instructions to provide your key.

+   **NOTE:** Your OpenAI API key will be securely stored locally in the extension's global state and will only be used for generating code comments within Visual Studio Code.
+It will not be shared or transmitted elsewhere.

+5. **Generate Comments**: After entering your API key, CommentGPT will analyze your code and generate comments based on the selected code or file.
+The generated comments will be inserted directly into your code.

 ## Usage

-Once you've configured CommentGPT with your API key, you can start using it to automatically generate code comments.
-Simply open a code file in Visual Studio Code, select a portion of code or the entire file, and use the "Comment File with GPT" or "Comment Selection with GPT" commands from the command palette.
+Once you've configured CommentGPT with your API key, you can quickly generate code comments whenever needed.
+The extension ensures a seamless experience by prompting you for your API key only when necessary.

 ## Feedback and Support